-Set one SLO and corresponding IAGD(s) based on this assessment and one SLO and IAGD(s) based on a minimum of one non-standardized assessment(s) and a maximum of one standardized assessment(s).
+Set one SLO and corresponding IAGD(s) based on this assessment and one SLO and IAGD(s) based on a minimum of one non-standardized assessment(s) and a maximum of one standardized assessment(s)

-Set one SLO and corresponding IAGD(s) based on this assessment and one SLO and IAGD(s) based on a minimum of one non-standardized assessment(s) and a maximum of one standardized assessment(s).
+Set one SLO and corresponding based on this assessment and on SLO and IAGD(s) based on a minimum of one non-standardized assessment(s) and a maximum of one standardized Assessment(s).

-Set two SLOs and corresponding IAGDs based on non-standardized assessments.
+Set two SLOs and corresponding IAGDs Based on non-standardized assessments.